sjstretton/screwed/13-Proposals.md

 # 13.3 Philosophy of Our Proposals

-In this section we explain the guiding philosophy behind our proposals, and define a simple set of proposals that may help achieve an ideal taxation system.
+In this section we explain our guiding philosophy and define a simple set of proposals that may help achieve an ideal taxation system.
 The guiding principles here are that the system will be beneficial, fair, and practical.

 ## Beneficiaries